jonas-grgt/bob/README.md

 that do not have a corresponding field, the default value for that type will be used.
 In example `null` for `Integer` and zero for `int`.

+If your class contains multiple constructors that tie for having the most parameters, the first one will be selected.
+See `@BuildableConstructor` if you want to change this behavior.

 ```java
 @Buildable
 public class Car {